 It’s called a social media calendar for a reason!
 You basically decide on the date and time of your content going live.

-The format of your calendar is up to you; if you love paper (#stationeryaddict anyone?) grab our free calendar template and start filling it in.
+The format of your calendar is up to you; if you love paper (#stationeryaddict anyone?) grab my free calendar template and start filling it in.
 Or use post-it notes so that you can re-arrange things as you see fit.
 This method will require you to manually create your posts in each platform, however both Facebook and Instagram have a native scheduling feature that you can utilise to batch content a week (or more!) at a time.

 Whether you decide to use paper or go digital, you need to decide the frequency of your posts, and then decide on which days are favourable for what content.
 Finally, understand the best time to post.
 This part comes with trial and some analytical tools – most platforms have their own analytics or insights, so check them out!
 Start with weekly, analyse how they performed, do some tweaking, and once you’re confident that you’re on the right track, go ahead and move to monthly.